Jim Keltner: In 2009, Keltner played drums on singer/songwriter Todd Snider's Don Was-produced album, The Excitement Plan and on the Nonesuch debut, Christina Courtin.2010s

 In 2010, Keltner produced Jerry Lee Lewis's Mean Old Man duets CD.
 He played drums on Fistful of Mercy's debut album, As I Call You Down, which one of the band's members, Dhani Harrison, described in an interview as the first project of his that he felt worthy to bring to Keltner, who was an old family friend (Dhani is the son of George Harrison).
 Keltner also played on The Union by Leon Russell and Elton John, produced by T-Bone Burnett and released on October 10, 2010.
 He also appeared on the eponymous Eric Clapton album, on 8 of the 14 tracks.

 Joseph Arthur's 2011 album, The Graduation Ceremony, features Keltner on drums, reprising a partnership that began with the Fistful of Mercy project.

 He has recorded twice with the indie band She & Him, on 2011's A Very She & Him Christmas and 2014's Classics.

-He played drums on Michael Buble’s 2011 “Christmas” album.
+He played drums on Michael Buble's 2011 “Christmas” album.
 The tracks are “All I Want for Christmas is You,” and “Blue Christmas.”

 For the 2012 release, Chimes of Freedom: The Songs of Bob Dylan Honoring 50 Years of Amnesty International, Keltner sat in a studio with Outernational covering Dylan's "When the Ship Comes In".

 In 2012, he also played drums on John Mayer's "Something Like Olivia", the fifth track of the album Born and Raised.

 That same year, he recorded with Italian instrumental band Sacri Cuori on their second record, Rosario.

 In 2013, Keltner appears on the track "If I Were Me" from Sound City: Real to Reel with Dave Grohl, Jessy Greene and Rami Jaffee.
 Also, on "Our Love Is Here To Stay", a classic Gershwin jazz standard recorded by Eric Clapton for his album, Old Sock.

 In 2014, Keltner played on Peter Himmelman's album The Boat That Carries Us.

 In 2016, Keltner recorded drums for Neil Young's thirty-seventh studio album, Peace Trail.

 In 2016, Keltner also appeared on the Rolling Stones' CD "Blue & Lonesome", playing percussion on "Hoo Doo Blues."

 In 2017, Keltner played drums and percussion as well as co-producing Conor Oberst's Salutations album.
 Oberst described Keltner's production as "flawless".

 In 2018, he played drums and percussion on Boz Scaggs' 19th album, Out of the Blues, and Eric Clapton's Happy Xmas.

+In 2019, he played drums and percussion Foxygen's most recent album, Seeing Other People.